kharper2/kidney-allocation-fairness-/README.md

 3. **Run**: All cells in order
 4. **Upload data**: When prompted (or mount Google Drive)
 5. **Download results**: Generated plots and CSV files

-### What the Notebook Does

-- ✅ Installs dependencies automatically
-- ✅ Writes `policy_baselines.py` inline (standalone)
-- ✅ Runs experiments and parameter sweeps
-- ✅ Generates and displays plots
-- ✅ Saves results for download

 **Perfect for**: Team members without local Python setup, quick experiments, sharing results